deepgram/deepgram-rust-sdk/README.md

 [![docs](https://img.shields.io/docsrs/deepgram)](https://docs.rs/deepgram)
 [![license](https://img.shields.io/crates/l/deepgram)](./LICENSE)

+Official Rust SDK for Deepgram's automated speech recognition APIs.
+> This SDK only supports hosted usage of api.deepgram.com.
+## Getting an API Key

+🔑 To access the Deepgram API you will need a [free Deepgram API Key](https://console.deepgram.com/signup?jump=keys).

+## Current Status

-**NOTICE**: *This SDK is still very much work-in-progress.
+This SDK is still very much work-in-progress.
 The interface is subject to rapid change.
-If you would like a stable way to access all that Deepgram has to offer, you can use the [Deepgram API](https://developers.deepgram.com/api-reference/) directly until this SDK has been stabilized.*
+If you would like a stable way to access all that Deepgram has to offer, you can use the [Deepgram API](https://developers.deepgram.com/api-reference/) directly until this SDK has been stabilized.

-Official Rust SDK for Deepgram's automated speech recognition APIs.

-To access the API you will need a Deepgram account.
-Sign up for free at [console.deepgram.com](https://console.deepgram.com/signup?utm_medium=github&utm_source=DEVREL&utm_content=deepgram-rust-sdk).

-You can learn more about the full Deepgram API at [developers.deepgram.com](https://developers.deepgram.com).

 ## Install

 From within your Cargo project directory, run the following command: